 The cangue (jia 枷, jiahao 枷號, jiajin 枷禁, jialing 枷令, jiashao 枷稍, jiashi 枷示) was a wooden board worn around the neck and the wrists by delinquents as a kind of punishment (see also penal tools).
 The cangue was to be worn in public and was thus a substantially humiliating punishment.

-The character 圉 used in Shang period 商 (17th-11th cent.
+The character 圉 used in Shang-period 商 (17th-11th cent.
 BCE) oracle bone inscriptions might have been the word for an early form of the cangue.

-The Song period 宋 (960-1279) legal system discerned between various weights, ranging from 15 jin 斤 ("pounds", see weights and measures) to 25 jin.
+The Song-period 宋 (960-1279) legal system discerned between various weights of cangues, ranging from 15 jin 斤 ("pounds", see weights and measures) to 25 jin.
 The cangue had a length of 5-6 chi 尺 "feet", and a width of 2.5-2.6 chi, the part around the neck was 1.4-1.6 chi wide, and the thickness was 3-4 cun 寸 "inches".
-The Ming period 明 (1368-1644) cangue was 5.5 chi long, and the part around the neck 1.5 chi.
+The cangue of the Ming period 明 (1368-1644) was 5.5 chi long, and the part around the neck 1.5 chi.

-The Ming system knew also extraordinary application of the cangue, in combination, for instance, with cutting off a foot, or long-term exhibition (youli 遊歷).
+The Ming system knew also extraordinary application of the cangue, in combination, for instance, with cutting off a foot, or long-term exhibition in public (youli 遊歷).
 The cangue was normally worn between 1 month and half a year, in rare cases for the rest of the life.
 Normally the Ming-period cangue had a weight of between 20 and 35 jin, but sizes of 120 or even 150 jin (c.
 70 kg) are attested.
 Such cases would lead to death after several days.
 The collection Wenxing tiaoli 問刑條例 includes 53 articles for the use of the cangue.